sgarciac/atproto-links/link_aggregator/readme.md

 - [ ] make all storage apis return Result
 - [ ] handle all the unwraps
 - [ ] deadletter queue of some kind for failed db writes
+  - [ ] also for valid json that was rejected?
 - [x] get it running on raspi
 - [ ] get an estimate of disk usage per day after a few days of running
 - [ ] make the did_init check only happen on test config (or remove it)